Coleps elongatus

 Coleps-elongatus

 Fig. 3: Coleps elongatus.
 A strongly squashed specimen for visualisation of the pretzel-shaped “windows”.
-Per half cell each 5 “windows” are arranged in a row (1–5).
+In the anterior main plate 5 “windows” are arranged in a row (1–5) and in the posterior main plate 4 “windows” (1–4).
 Obj.
 100 X.